Friar: Other usage of the term

-Several high schools, as well as Providence College, use friars as their school mascot.
+Several high schools, as well as Providence College, founded by the Dominicans, use friars as their school mascot.

 The Major League Baseball team San Diego Padres have the Swinging Friar ("padre" is also a Spanish word for the priestly title "father"; in 1769 San Diego was founded by Spanish Franciscan friars under Junípero Serra).

 The University of Michigan's oldest a cappella group is a male octet known as The Friars.
 The University of Pennsylvania has a senior honor society known as Friars.
 Sports teams at Father Dueñas Memorial School on the island of Guam are known as the Friars.